denizgulal/uber-dataset-analysis/README.md

 * Time-based analysis (peak hours, days)
 * Geographic analysis (popular pickup/drop-off locations)

-### Visualization with Tableau
-The visualization directory contains Tableau workbooks that leverage the cleaned and processed data from Pandas.
-Tableau dashboards include:

-* Time-based visualizations (hourly, daily trends)
-* Geographic heatmaps of ride density
-* Ride type distribution

-Feel free to explore these visualizations to gain deeper insights into the Uber dataset.

 ### Contributing
 Contributions are welcome!
 If you find any issues or have ideas for improvements, please open an issue or submit a pull request.